 Enhance travel and exchange opportunities for Lebanese citizens, while securing U.S. borders and protecting U.S. citizen interests in a challenging regional environment.

-Problem Statement: By various polling and opinion survey measures, key segments of the Lebanon public are not fully aware of the breadth and depth of USG economic, development, and education assistance.
+Problem Statement: Key segments of the Lebanon public are not fully aware of the breadth and depth of USG economic, development, and education assistance.

-PD Initiative: To increase public understanding of our full bilateral contribution, PAS intends to engage a local strategic PR firm on ways to increase public awareness and media placements about USG development assistance, diplomatic and cultural efforts, and breadth of military and security work.
-Through two American Corners, PD will expand range of services and audiences, including through alumni-implemented activities.
+PD Initiative: Develop products and programs to increase audience engagement at two American Corners, and expand range of services and audiences, including through alumni-implemented activities.

 PD Activities

 Coordinate with media to clarify U.S. policies, underscore U.S. assistance in all fields and amplify it through different media platforms.
 Work with grantees and American spaces to promote civic engagement, non-formal education, U.S. culture, and entrepreneurship.
 Coordinate with alumni networks to maintain feedback relationship for reporting and atmospherics.

-PD Activity 2.2: Facilitate access to current laws and norms in order to increase awareness of existing laws and encourage public discussion and engagement with politicians.
-Increased access to this information will give Lebanese the tools they need to analyze and seek reforms.
+Supporting and promoting free speech especially online through the Free Speech Positive grant through research and discussions with different stakeholders with the aim of enacting positive amendments to the legal framework.